AlexSacMorane/PFDEM_AC/README.md

 Phase-field approach is computed with [MOOSE](https://github.com/idaholab/moose) (the solver must be correctly installed) and DEM is computed with an own script based on python 3.9.6.
 The launch of this project is done by executing the python script <i>main.py</i> (multiple run can be asked with <i>multiple_main.py</i>).
 The user can change variables inside the python script <i>User.py</i>.
 A section in the following helps to understand the different inputs.

+Saves are done before the phase-field simulation and at the end of the DEM.
+If crash (it seems to happend often during the phase-field simulation with MOOSE) occurs during the simulation, the function <i>main_after_crash.py</i> can be called to come back before the crash.

 ### Phase-field
 The goal of the phase-field step is to compute the shape of the grains as it evolves with the dissolution.
 An Allen-Cahn formulation is used.
 Hence, the conservation of the mass should not be verified as dissolution occurs.